vechain/ucd-workshop/README.md

 If you see the latest block data printed to the terminal at this point, you are ready to go!

-Feel free to explore and run more examples scripts.
+Feel free to explore and run more example scripts.

 #### Agent setup